MarcosMJD/mlops-chicago-taxi/README.md

 ## Notes
 Since we use tag latest and the same image name and same ECR, by simply terraform apply will make and push de image, but not update lambda.
-Because lambda parameters does not change.
+Because lambda parameters do not change.
 In CD, we build and push the image, but not update the lambda image.
 What we do is update the function configuration with the environment vars to update the model.